rudylattae/obsidian-imba-plugin-starter/README.md

 ```
 (vite-plugin-imba plugin) Sourcemap is likely to be incorrect: a plugin (vite-plugin-imba) was used to transform files, but didn't generate a sourcemap for the transformation.
 Consult the plugin documentation for help
 ```
+- [ ] Does not offer an example of persisted component state

-- [ ] When used with the "Hot Reload" plugin, Imba component re-mounts result in an error message.
+- [ ] When used with the "Hot Reload" plugin, Imba component re-mounts result in an error message
-    - Workaround: Reload plugin / Refresh obsidian, i.e. `Reload app without saving` command.
+    - Workaround: Reload plugin / Refresh obsidian, i.e. `Reload app without saving` command
 - [ ] No automated unit or e2e tests

 ## References